metwork-project/metwork-backend/README.md

 The python backend is based on [Django Framework](https://www.djangoproject.com/).The python scripts run via an conda virtual environement (venv).
 Install the python libraires with  `scripts\install-python-depencies.sh` command.

 To run properly, some environment variables have to be set.
 The easiest way is ti run `. scripts/set-env.sh`.
-Take a look inside this script to ee how to modifivy environment variables values.
+Take a look inside this script to see how to modify environment variables values.

 Once venv installed and activated with all dependencies set, run the following :